vl-pavlov/learn-go/README.md

 ## 000. Basics

+Start your journey here if you're new to Go.
+This section covers the fundamentals of the language, including syntax, data types, and control structures.

 ## 001. Data structures

+After grasping the basics, learn about Go's built-in data structures like slices, maps, and structs.

 ## 010. Algorithms

+Explore common algorithms and how to implement them in Go.

 ## 011. Standard library

+The Go standard library is vast and powerful.
+This section highlights useful packages and how to use them.

 ## 100. OOP Patterns

+Understand how Go supports object-oriented programming through interfaces and embedding.

 ## 101. Concurrency

+Go makes concurrency easy and efficient.
+Learn about goroutines and channels, and how to synchronize them.

 ## 110. Web-applications

+Build web applications using Go.

 ## 111. Others

+Explore other interesting topics in Go

 ## Further Reading